storj/storj/docs/design/path-component-encoding.md

 - Always find a key that would be immediately before or after any other key
 - Have minimal space used to store them
 - Be consistent with empty path components for encrypted and unencrypted paths
+- Works well with C style strings (avoids the null byte)

 ## Background